ansys/pyensight/doc/source/examples_source/README.txt

 ========

-These examples show how the PyEnSight interfaces work and demonstrate postprocessing workflows leveraging these interfaces.
+These examples show how the PyEnSight interfaces work and demonstrate post processing workflows leveraging these interfaces.